HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 #### US Core

-If, in a US Core update, a US Core profile is added that duplicates the concepts represented in a US Public Health Profiles Library profile (e.g. due to [United States Core Data Interoperability (USCDI)](https://www.healthit.gov/isa/united-states-core-data-interoperability-uscdi) promotion) then, as long as there are no additional constraints needed, the US Public Health Profiles Library profile will be retired in favor of the US Core profile.
+If, in a US Core update, a US Core profile is added that duplicates the concepts represented in a US Public Health Profiles Library profile (e.g. due to [United States Core Data for Interoperability (USCDI)](https://www.healthit.gov/isa/united-states-core-data-interoperability-uscdi) promotion) then, as long as there are no additional constraints needed, the US Public Health Profiles Library profile will be retired in favor of the US Core profile.

 If a US Core update introduces new constraints to a US Core profile that duplicate constraints already present in a corresponding USPHPL profile (for example, the US Public Health Patient profile, which is based on the US Core Patient profile), then:
  * If all of the USPHPL-specific constraints are now fully represented in the updated US Core profile: the USPHPL profile will be retired in favor of the US Core profile.